ncfavier/1lab/src/Cat/Instances/Slice/Colimit.lagda.md

 ```
 -->

-To gain intuition, let's consider the case of coproducts, as in the
+Back to the categorical case, let's consider the case of coproducts, as in the
 diagram below.
 We are given a binary diagram $a \to c \ot b$ in $\cC/c$
 and a colimiting cocone $a \to a + b \ot b$ in $\cC$.